Sean-URS/Dotmim.Sync/docs/Web.rst

 .. note:: We will start from the `Hello sync sample <https://github.com/Mimetis/Dotmim.Sync/tree/master/Samples/HelloSync>`_  sample and will migrate it to the web architecture.

-Once your **ASP.NET** application is created, we're adding the specific web server package and our server provider:
+Once your **ASP.NET** application is created, we add the specific web server package and our server provider:

 * ``Dotmim.Sync.Web.Server``: This package will allow us to expose everything we need, through a **.Net core Web API**
 * ``Dotmim.Sync.SqlServer.ChangeTracking``: This package will allow us to communicate with the SQL Server database.

-Once we have added these **DMS** packages to our project, we are configuring the Sync provider in the ``Startup`` class, thanks to Dependency Injection.
+Once we have added these **DMS** packages to our project, we configure the Sync provider in the ``Startup`` class, thanks to Dependency Injection.

 | Be careful, some services are required, but not part of **DMS** (like ``.AddDistributedMemoryCache()`` and ``.AddSession()`` for instance.)
 | Do not forget to add the session middleware as well ( ``app.UseSession();`` )